Montclair Community Play Center

 • Ages: 2–5 years old

-• Schedule: Preschool Summer Camp in three 2-week sessions and Turtle Summer Camp in one 6-week Friday-only session
+• Schedule: Preschool Summer Camp in three 2-week sessions, Turtle Summer Camp in one 6-week Friday-only session, and a Spring Toddler Playtime session from Apr 13 through Jun 6

-Montclair Community Play Center is a parents’ cooperative preschool established in 1933 and operates as a non-profit organization.
-MCPC operates as a parent cooperative during the school year and opens its doors to children from the broader community for its annual Summer Camp.
-For Preschool Summer Camp, priority is given to current preschoolers, and previous outside care experience is required.
-One parent per family is asked to spend one day during the summer session assisting summer program teachers as a working parent for Preschool Summer Camp, and most often this shift is as a snack parent providing snacks for the 25 enrolled campers or as a front-yard parent.
-For Turtle Summer Camp, one parent per family volunteers to work and bring snack one day during the summer session to help keep a very low student-to-teacher ratio.
+During the school year, Montclair Community Play Center operates as a parent cooperative, with parents working together to facilitate children’s development.
+For Preschool Summer Camp, one parent per family is asked to spend one day during the summer session assisting summer program teachers as a working parent, most often as the snack parent providing snacks for the 25 enrolled campers or, if needed, as a front-yard parent.
+For Turtle Summer Camp, one parent per family volunteers to work and bring snack one day during the summer session to help keep a very low student to teacher ratio.
+The organization welcomes all families regardless of race, religion, gender, sexual orientation, physical ability, or national origin.

-Parent and alumni comments describe experiences such as a shy child becoming a happy, confident child at MCPC, parents learning to live in the moment with their children, and families attending for multiple consecutive years.
-Testimonials also mention play-based education, long-term friendships among adults, and families continuing to benefit from the MCPC community and its focus on play-based early childhood development after more than 80 years of operation.
+Parent and alumni testimonials describe experiences such as a shy child becoming a happy, confident child at the program, parents learning to live in the moment with their children, families attending for multiple consecutive years, and children carrying life lessons into grade school and the teenage years.
+Other testimonials highlight the program’s long history in play-based early childhood development, the importance of play-based education, and the sense of community and friendships formed among adults.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.